Natasha Leggero: Early life and education

 Leggero was born on March 26, 1974 (Note: A June 2017 profile in Forbes noted that Leggero was 43 years old.
 On March 26, 2017, Leggero re-tweeted a "Happy Birthday" wish directed at her from Showtime Networks, which was posted the same day.
 Her birthdate of March 26 is corroborated by public records available through FamilySearch.) in Rockford, Illinois and is of Italian and Swedish descent.
 She grew up Roman Catholic but converted to Judaism as an adult.

-Commenting on her childhood, Leggero said, "I would say [we were] lower-middle-class, but I feel like my mom would start crying if she heard that.
-But my dad was a used car dealer and my mother worked in a locksmith shop as the bookkeeper, and then they got divorced, and I do remember, like, nuns bringing us food—like big canned goods... we didn't really go on vacation–ever...
+Commenting on her childhood, Leggero said, "I would say 'we were' lower-middle-class, but I feel like my mom would start crying if she heard that.
+But my dad was a used-car dealer, and my mother worked in a locksmith shop as the bookkeeper.
+Then they got divorced, and I do remember, like, nuns bringing us food—like big canned goods... we didn't really go on vacation — ever...
 I had so many jobs growing up: I mowed lawns; I worked at a grocery store; I had two newspaper routes; I worked at a catering place...
 I definitely hustled."

 Leggero began performing at age 10 in plays at the New American Theatre.
 She attended Rockford East High School and worked at a grocery store as a teenager.
 After graduating from high school, she attended Illinois State University on a scholarship where she studied for two years and spent a semester studying abroad in England.
 She had three jobs while overseas including a job at a pub.
 While at Illinois State, Leggero auditioned for the Stella Adler Conservatory in Chicago and was accepted into the theater program.
 She planned to go to Juilliard School.
-She then went to New York City to attend the conservatory, studying for two years and living in a rent controlled apartment.
+She then went to New York City to attend the conservatory, studying for two years and living in a rent-controlled apartment.
 She worked at the Whiskey Bar.
-In 1996, she moved to Sydney, Australia with her then-boyfriend who nicknamed her "Weiner" and lived there for eight months before returning to New York.
+In 1996, she moved to Sydney, Australia with her then-boyfriend, who nicknamed her "Weiner" and lived there for eight months before returning to New York.

 Leggero graduated in 2000 from Hunter College with a B.A. in theater criticism.
-She said that she paid for her own tuition and it took nine years for her to finish college.
+She said that she paid for her own tuition, and it took nine years for her to finish college.
 She moved to Los Angeles shortly before the September 11 attacks; she still had her apartment but did not return.